pymeasure/leco-protocol/control_protocol.md

 # Control protocol

 The control protocol transmits messages via its {ref}`transport-layer` from one Component to another.
-The {ref]}`message-layer` is the common language to understand commands, thus creating a remote procedure call.
+The {ref}`message-layer` is the common language to understand commands, thus creating a remote procedure call.

 (transport-layer)=